aimms/how-to/Articles/581/581-static-lib-from-runtime-lib.rst

-Create a static AIMMS Library from a runtime library
+Create a Static AIMMS Library from a Runtime Library
 =====================================================

 As you may know, runtime libraries offer enormous flexibility.